-This Loaded Taco Dip is warm and cheesy and one of the best appetizers of all time.
-Hosting a Super Bowl party or just staying home. this easy layered dip will be a hit with everyone like my Chili Con Queso.
+This Loaded Taco Dip is warm, cheesy, and one of the best appetizers.
+Hosting a Super Bowl party or just staying home.
+This easy layered dip will be a hit with everyone like my Chili Con Queso.

-I really love anything tacos like my Taco Bake Recipe!
+I really love anything taco like my Taco Bake Recipe!
 I seriously love this layered taco dip any time of the year.
-I used simple taco toppings but this dip is totally customizable, you can add black beans or corn, bell peppers.
-Super easy, full of flavor and watch how quickly it disappears at your next party.
+I used simple taco toppings but this dip is totally customizable, you can add black beans or corn, or bell peppers.
+Super easy, and full of flavor, and watch how quickly it disappears at your next party.

 Great make-ahead appetizer and perfect for a crowd.
 I like to use a cast-iron skillet for this dip because it holds the heat and keeps the dip warm.

 I prefer to use the Jalapeño canned refried beans.
 But totally fine to make your own if you're amazing like that.

 So many delicious layers in this ultimate party dip, really hard to stop at just a couple of chips.

 I like to use pepper jack and cheddar, but you could use any cheese you like.